Stair Treads: Choosing the Right Material

 Method: Prefabricated Nosing Strip Installation

-- Step 1: Cut the laminate tread to fit the stair dimensions.
+- To begin, step 1 involves cutting the laminate tread to fit the stair dimensions.

-- Step 2: Use a matching laminate stair nosing strip that clips or glues onto the front edge.
+- Afterwards, step 2: use a matching laminate stair nosing strip that clips or glues onto the front edge.

-- Step 3: Secure the nosing using adhesive and nails for a strong bond.
+- Then, step 3: secure the nosing using adhesive and, if needed, small nails for a strong bond.

 -